Providing support tools to help fantasy owners maintain a healthy and positive player experience while enjoying their favorite hobby.

 Pennsylvania users who seek to disable or permanently deactivate (close) their account, may do so by enrolling into the Pennsylvania Gaming Control Board’s Self-exclusion enrollment database through this link: PA Self Exclusion Enrollment

-Users may also want to read this brochure to learn more about compulsive gaming: PG Responsible Gaming Brochure
+Users may also want to read this brochure to learn more about Self Exclusion in PA: PGCB Self Exclusion Brochure; And this brochure to learn more about compulsive gaming: PGCB Responsible Gaming Brochure

 Additional links to compulsive and problem gaming treatment information and provider sites: